 We’re each a neural network, thrown abruptly into a chaotic world, which by sheer force and pain and amazement has cohered into the awareness that we are.

-I’m amazed when my kitten, now a young cat, first goes out the cat flap, climbs on the garden wall, wonders off so I can’t see him.
+I’m amazed when my kitten, now a young cat, first goes out the cat flap, climbs on the garden wall, wanders off so I can’t see him.
 Finds his way back with a dragon fly, tortures it in the kitchen.
 Emotionally manipulates me with a purr and a rub of his fur on my face.